-Congenital mitral valve stenosis means that a baby has been born with a narrowing of the mitral valve.
+Congenital mitral valve stenosis means a narrowing of the mitral valve.
 This valve controls blood flowing from the heart’s left atrium to the left ventricle.

 The narrow opening reduces the amount of blood that can flow into the left ventricle, which causes the blood to back up into the left atrium and the lungs.
-The result can be a child who is tired and short of breath.
+The result can be fatigue and short of breath.
 Blood held back in the left atrium causes that chamber to enlarge.
 Fluid also will build up in the lungs.

-Mitral valve stenosis in children also can be caused by damage from rheumatic fever, an infectious disease complication from strep throat.
+Mitral valve stenosis in children can be congenital or caused by damage from rheumatic fever, an infectious disease complication from strep throat.

 For many children, the first hint of mitral valve stenosis will be a heart murmur.
 Your child’s doctor can hear a heart murmur with a stethoscope during a routine examination.
 An echocardiogram can provide more detail regarding your child’s heart murmur.

 In severe cases, your child may need a valvuloplasty or open heart surgery to fix or replace the valve.
-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the experience and the skill to diagnose mitral valve stenosis and provide a treatment plan specifically for your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the experience and skills to diagnose mitral valve stenosis and provide a treatment plan specifically for your child.

 Norton Children’s Heart Institute specialists can identify whether your child’s congenital mitral valve stenosis is mild or severe.
 In minor cases, it may be enough to simply watch its progress and possibly give medication to lessen its effects.
 In other cases, more invasive procedures may be necessary.

 Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.